4 LoopWalks

 set \(P_0 = (0,0)\) and \(P_j = (j,d_1+\cdots +d_j)\) for \(1\le j\le k\); then the piecewise linear path connecting \(P_0,P_1,\ldots ,P_k\) is a lattice path.
 Since \((G,w)\in \mathcal{G}_k^2\), each edge appears exactly two times in \(w\), meaning that the \(\pm 1\)s come in pairs in \(\mathbf{d}(G,w)\).
 Hence \(d_1+\cdots +d_k=0\).
 What’s more, for any edge \(e\), the \(-1\) assigned to its second appearance in \(w\) comes after the \(+1\) corresponding to its first appearance; this means that the partial sums \(d_1+\cdots +d_j\) are all \(\ge 0\).
 That is: \(\mathbf{d}(G,w)\) is a Dyck path

-Define a map \(\psi \) whose input is a Dyck path of order \(k\): \(\mathbf{d} \in \{ \pm 1\} ^k\).
+Define a map \(\psi \) whose input is a Dyck path of order \(k\): \(\mathbf{d}_k \in \{ \pm 1\} ^k\).
 Then the output is viewing this Dyck path as a contour reversal of a tree where an up (\(d_i = 1\)) corresponds to visiting a child node and a down (\(d_i = -1\)) corresponds to returning to parent node.

-\(\psi (\mathbf{d}_k) \subseteq \mathcal{G}^{k/2 + 1}_k\)
+\(\psi (\mathbf{d}_k) \in \mathcal{G}^{k/2 + 1}_k\)

 Use induction on the order of Dyck path \(k\) which is an even number.
 Assume \(\phi (\mathbf{d}_{k-2}) \subseteq \mathcal{G}_{k-2}^{k/2 -1}\).
 In the case of \(k\), the last two steps appended to \(\mathbf{d}_{k-2}\) has to be \(1\) followed by \(-1\) in order for \(\mathbf{d}_k\) to be a Dyck path.
 By induction hypothesis, this generates a graph with one extra vertex from the parent node, whose walk traversed at the last two steps of the walk.